 \begin{lem} Let $P$ be a $\V$-poset and $A$ a maximal antichain of $P$.
 Let us add a greatest element $g$ to $P$.
-For $a \in A$, we denote by $P_a$ the set related to $a$ in $P$, defined as before, and $P'_a$ the set related to $a$ in $P\cup \{g\}$.
-The following statements hold: \begin{itemize} \item the number of basic elements $b(A)$ in $A$ remains the same, \item if $a$ is an upper element, then $P'_a=P_a$, \item if $a$ is a lower element not associated to the set of all basic elements in $P$, $P'_a=P_a$, \item if $a$ is a lower element associated to the set of all basic elements in $P$, $P'_a=P_a \cup \{g\}$. \end{itemize} \end{lem}
+For $a \in A$, we denote by $P_a$ the set related to $a$ in $P$, defined as above, and $P'_a$ the set related to $a$ in $P\cup \{g\}$.
+The following statements hold: \begin{enumerate}[label=(\alph*)] \item the number of basic elements $b(A)$ in $A$ remains the same, \item if $a$ is an upper element, then $P'_a=P_a$, \item if $a$ is a lower element not associated with the set of all basic elements in $P$, $P'_a=P_a$, \item if $a$ is a lower element associated with the set of all basic elements in $P$, $P'_a=P_a \cup \{g\}$. \end{enumerate} \end{lem}

 \begin{proof} By Lemma~\ref{status}, the greatest element $g$ is not a basic element and the other elements do not change their status.
 Thus, $b(A)$ does not change.